jsbam/oru-thesis-quarto-template/README.md

 ## License

-This template follows Örebro University formatting guidelines.

-## Credits

-Created for Örebro University thesis submissions using Quarto and Typst.
+This template was created for personal use.